 - Also used in an episode of Til Death Do Us Part, where the police officers investigating the murder picked up on a wife giving an interview about her husband and how great he was and how much she loved him, or lines like that, and quickly realized that she seemed to already know he was dead.

-- CSI: Crime Scene Investigation also use it occasionally to subtly reveal, when children are present, that someone has died: "He was your client."
+- CSI also use it occasionally to subtly reveal, when children are present, that someone has died: "He was your client."

 - Robin of Sherwood: Much can't bring himself to say what happened to his father, Robin's stepfather, but he manages to say "He was your father too!" through tears.

-- At a potential crime scene in Sherlock where an abandoned car filled with blood has been discovered, Sherlock questions a woman as to her husband's supposed state of mind leading up to the presumed suicide.
+- At a potential crime scene in the "The Great Game" episode of Sherlock where an filled with blood has been discovered, Sherlock questions a woman as to her husband's supposed state of mind leading up to the presumed suicide.
 She uses past tense when describing him, something he finds suspicious considering they've only just found the car.
 John figures that she might have killed him, but Sherlock brushes off the tense as something a murderer would specifically know to get "wrong".
 Turns out the husband had faked his own death to avoid money troubles; his wife was in on it and spreading the idea that he was deeply depressed.

-- In Space Quest IV, Roger Wilco meets his future son.
+- In Space Quest IV: Roger Wilco and the Time Rippers, Roger meets his future son.
 Showing his father a volumetric display of his mother (i.e. Roger's future wife), Roger Jr. remarks "she was quite beautiful".
 When Roger Sr. presses on him about the word "was", the young man pleas that he cannot explain.

 - A source of Memetic Mutation regarding the Super Smash Bros.
 Brawl website, which when first revealed Lucas, mentioned Ness as a character who appeared in the Smash Bros series "up until now".
 That phrase coupled with Lucas' obvious similarity to Ness convinced everyone that Ness wasn't coming back.
 Ultimately Ness did in fact come back.